idvorkin/idvorkin.github.io/_d/habits.md

 Think about the habits that the person you want to be.
 What habits will they have?
 What habits will they not have, then tackle that.

 ### The change cycle: Plan; Execute; Audit; Adjust

+###  Tiny Habits

+#### Desiging for behavior change

+You'll only act with a prompt (Cue), but your likely hood of taking action is dependant on your ability and motivation.

+When making change, motivation is hardest to change, and wanes the most, so tackle prompt first, and then ability, and lastly motivation.

+Add table, prompt, ability, motivation

+Prompt, Ability, Motivation.

+TODO: Contrast this with the 7hc1, which focus on motivation, not prompts and motivation

+Start by Prompt,

+### Furthor resources

+TODO:  Add  Books
+    - Atomic Habits
+    - Tiny Habits